Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     -   `beard_box` hollows a cavern around the structure like an ancient city.
     -   `beard_thin` places a platform around the base like villages.
-    -   `bury` puts the structure starting piece underground but any part of the structure breaching the surface will be unburied just like a trail ruin.
+    -   `bury` surrounds the structure starting piece in terrain (helpful if the structure is started in the ground with `start_height` but any part of the structure above the start piece will be unburied just like a trail ruin.
     -   `encapsulate` surrounds the entire structure in terrain no matter what, trial chambers do this for larger caves underground.
     -   `none` does nothing.